Groovy Operators

 }

-In the above example, we are first initializing a variable to the a to a value of 2.
-We then have a switch statement which evaluates the value of the variable a.
-Based on the value of the variable it will execute the relevant case set of statements.
+In the above example, we are first initializing two variables to 0 and 1 respectively.
+We then have a switch statement which evaluates the value of the variable i.
+Based on the value of the variable it will execute the relevant case containing nested set of statements.
 The output of the above code would be −

 i is 0, j is 1